DanielSank/DanielSank.github.io/_posts/2016-09-23-constants_equal_to_one.md

 ---
-title: Stop saying you work in units where constants are equal to one.
+title: Physical constants are not equal to one
 excerpt: In which Dan rants about how to improve a common, but confusing, phrase.
 header:
   overlay_image: header.png